 This situation is leaving clients with no choice but to review their current software.
 It is crucial to gain a full appreciation of what is now available that is specific to the local industry before making the huge decision of taking on new Construction Management Software.

-New pricing models are available that make transition more affordable.
-Integration to other ‘best of breed’ software systems capitalise on the web environment.
-Storage and security of data in case of disaster and full functionally via the web to mobile devices.
-They both are just some of the standard expectations of what software technology should be in today’s environment.
+New pricing models are available that make transition more affordable and integration with other ‘best of breed’ software easy to achieve.
+Storage and security of data in case of disaster and full functionality via a mobile device are both some of the standard expectations of what software technology should be today.
 If you are stuck on an old system, now is the time to take a look at these new and local web based technologies.
 Keep an eye out for our article on “Selecting a job management system”.